mcellteam/mcell/libmcell/documentation/generated/classes.rst

   | Time of the reaction

 * | **pos3d**: Vec3
-  | Position of the reaction in the 3D space.
+  | Specifies where reaction occured in the 3d space, specific meaning depends on the reaction type\:
+  | - unimolecular reaction - position of the reacting molecule,
+  | - volume-volume or surface-surface reaction - position of the first reactant,
+  | - volume-surface reaction - position where the volume molecule hit the wall with the surface molecule.

 * | **geometry_object**: GeometryObject = None
-  | Set only for surface reactions
+  | Set only for surface reactions.
   | Object on whose surface where the reaction occured.

 * | **wall_index**: int = -1
-  | Set only for surface reactions
+  | Set only for surface reactions.
-  | Index of wall belonging to the geometry_object where the reacton occured.
+  | Index of wall belonging to the geometry_object where the reaction occured,
+  | i.e. where the volume molecule hit the wall with a surface molecule or
+  | wall where the diffusing surface reactant reacted.

 * | **pos2d**: Vec2 = None
-  | Set only for surface reactions
+  | Set only for surface reactions.
-  | Position of the reaction in the 2D uv coordinates defined by the wall where the reaction occured.
+  | Specifies where reaction occured in the 2d UV coordinates defined by the wall where the reaction occured,
+  | specific meaning depends on the reaction type\:
+  | - unimolecular reaction - position of the reacting molecule,
+  | - volume-surface and surface-surface reaction - position of the second reactant.

+* | **geometry_object_surf_reac2**: GeometryObject = None
+  | Set only for surface-surface reactions.
+  | Object on whose surface was the second surface reactant located when reaction occured.

+* | **wall_index_surf_reac2**: int = -1
+  | Set only for surface-surface reactions
+  | Index of wall belonging to the geometry_object where the
+  | second surface reactant located when reaction occured.

+* | **pos2d_surf_reac2**: Vec2 = None
+  | Set only for surface-surface reactions.
+  | Specifies 2d UV coordinates of the second reactant.

 ReactionRule
 ============